2010 Belgian Grand Prix: Post-race

 After reviewing video evidence and the change in the weather, the race stewards imposed no penalty or a caution for the first lap collision between Alonso and Barrichello, which they deemed "a racing incident".
 Barrichello said he was sorry to have hit Alonso and called it downheartening for the Williams team: "We've had such a positive weekend that a good result would have been a nice conclusion."
 Describing his race as the first of seven "finals", Alonso commented: "we will have to make up the ground lost today somewhere else."
 Schumacher gained 14 positions from 21st to 7th, commenting: "Honestly I lost the overview of where I was at certain moments.
 Because I wasn't following the pit wall in terms of position, I was watching the weather all the time.
 And all the time I was quite busy with the steering wheel!"

 Jaime Alguersuari was penalised 20 seconds for cutting the Bus Stop chicane to pass another driver.

 The stewards added 20 seconds to Alguersuari's overall race time in lieu of a drive-through penalty after deeming him to have illegally cut the Bus Stop chicane to pass Liuzzi for tenth on lap 42.
 The penalty demoted Alguersuari to 13th and elevated Liuzzi to the final points-scoring place of 10th.
 The FIA opened an investigation into how Massa began just ahead of his grid slot without the error being detected in time.
 Massa said his short stature prevented him from observing the lines well: "I was a little bit outside, and that was it."
-The result returned Hamilton atop World Drivers' Championship with 182 points.
-Webber fell to second with 179 points as his teammate Vettel remained third with 151 points.
-With a respective 147 and 141 points, Button and Alonso were fourth and fifth.
-McLaren with 329 points lowered Red Bull's (330) World Constructors' Championship lead to one point.
-With 250 points, Ferrari were third with Mercedes with 146 points and Renault with 123 points fourth and fifth with six races left in the season.
+The result returned Hamilton atop World Drivers' Championship with 182 championship points.
+Webber fell to second with 179 championship points as his teammate Vettel remained third with 151 championship points.
+With a respective 147 and 141 championship points, Button and Alonso were fourth and fifth.
+McLaren with 329 championship points lowered Red Bull's (330) World Constructors' Championship lead to one point.
+With 250 championship points, Ferrari were third with Mercedes with 146 championship points and Renault with 123 championship points fourth and fifth with six races left in the season.